 After you have studied the new standards and assessed the high-level impacts to your business, it is time to start putting together an implementation strategy.
-You will need an executive sponsor to champion the project with the executive team, audit committee and other board members.
-The executive sponsor will also help to secure budget and resources such as a cross-functional team of stakeholders from treasury, procurement, IT and real estate.
+You will need an executive sponsor to champion the project with the executive team, audit committee, and other board members.
+The executive sponsor will also help to secure the budget and resources such as a cross-functional team of stakeholders from Treasury, Procurement, IT, and Real Estate.

 Ten Strategies for Accelerating Your Lease Accounting Project